johnbayko/hicp/docs/hicp.rst

         <position> ":" <length>

-      <position> is an integer from 0 to length-1 of the existing text <length>
+      <position> is an integer from 0 to length-1 of the existing text.
-      is any positive integer (1 or larger).
-Up to <length> characters are deleted following <position>, until the end of the existing text is reached.
+      <length> is any positive integer (1 or larger).
+Up to <length> characters
+      are deleted following <position>, until the end of the existing text is reached.

       When text is deleted from the content, the corresponding attribute